Strong literacy and numeracy skills are important for the future academic and professional success of a young person.

 Students are selected by their teachers because they may lack confidence in their own abilities, require motivation, or would benefit from one to one support from an interested adult.

-We provide training sessions for new volunteers which includes information on the background and practicalities of the scheme, as well guidance on strategies to use during Reading and Number Partner sessions and an opportunity to ask any questions.
+We provide training sessions for new volunteers which includes information on the background and practicalities of the scheme, as well guidance on strategies to use during Reading, Writing and Number Partner sessions.

-The training sessions are 1 hour and 30 minutes long and also cover good practice and child safeguarding guidance.
+The training sessions are online, around 45-minutes long and also cover good practice and child safeguarding guidance.
 All new volunteers are required to undertake training before starting their volunteering.

 Some of the benefits of our Partner Schemes: